 Our system handles all existing kinds of WEEE, but the collection process looks different depending on whether the waste is made up of consumer products or not.
 Consumer products are collected through the municipal collection system, El-Kretsen’s battery boxes or via retailers.
 If you are a private individual, you can find out more about where to hand in your used electrical or electronic products on the website sopor.nu.

-If you run a business, there will be at least one collection point in your municipality where you can hand in your WEEE free of charge.
+If you run a business, there will be at least one collection point in your municipality where you can hand in your WEEE.
 If the business is large enough to handle its own WEEE, it may qualify as a collection point in its own right.
 If so, our transport carriers will collect the WEEE and batteries.
-Click on the links on the right to find out more about our different collection processes.

 Recycling centres (600)